Intellectual wellness means participating in mentally stimulating and creative activities.

 This can happen in or out of the classroom.
 It is the ability to think critically, reason objectively, and make responsible decisions.
 Intellectual wellness means a life full of learning and being accepting of other perspectives and ideas.
 VCU offers a variety of intellectual wellness resources.

-VCU offers tuition waivers to faculty, adjunct faculty and classified staff.
-These waivers may be used for academic credit in a VCU undergraduate, graduate or first-professional degree course.
-The tuition waiver covers standard undergraduate and graduate tuition, university fee, student activity fee, student government fee, technology fee and capital outlay fee.
+VCU offers a tuition benefit to Faculty, Adjunct Faculty, University and Academic Professionals, and Classified employees.
+The benefit may be used for academic credit in a VCU undergraduate, graduate or first-professional degree course.
+The tuition benefit covers standard undergraduate and graduate tuition, university fee, student activity fee, student government fee, technology fee and capital outlay fee.
+The tuition benefit covers only VCU courses.
 Click here for more information.

 Helpful tips for intellectual wellness: